alephdata/followthemoney-store/README.md

 # Balkhash

-This library provides methods to store, fetch and list raw data and entities from datasets in cloud storage buckets.
+This library provides methods to store, fetch and list entities from datasets stored in local or remote key-value stores.

 ## Usage Example